akuhn/foreach/README.md

 Behind the scenes, Java’s foreach loop operates on an instance of Iterable.
 Thus we can hook a custom object into the loop and get called back upon starting and terminating the loop, as well as before and after each iteration.

-In the first example, `#select` is a static method that wraps the given collection in a custom object.
-The custom object is of type `Iterable&lt;Select&gt;`, where `Select` has two fields.
-One field is used a input parameter, the other as output parameter.
-Before each iteration of the loop, value is populated with the current element.
-After each iteration, yield is polled for a boolean value.
-In between, the loop is executed.
+In the first example, `#select` is a static method that wraps the given collection in a custom iterable.
+The custom object is of type `Iterable<Select>`, where `Select` has two fields.
+The `value` field is used a input parameter, the `yield` field as output parameter.
+Before each iteration of the loop, `value` is populated with the current element.
+After each iteration, `yield` is polled for a boolean value.

 While running the loop, all elements for which the loop yields true are copied into a new collection.
 Upon terminating the loop, this collection is assigned to `ForEach#result`.
 To keep things thread-safe, the result is stored in a ThreadLocal variable .